TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

        in the Town of Brookline
        must provide smoke-free common areas.
 Licensed Inns, Hotels and Motels in the
-       Town of Brookline must designate at least 90% of individual dwelling units or rooms as non-smoking.
+       Town of Brookline must designate 100% of individual dwelling units or rooms as non-smoking.

-   (4) No minor or school personnel shall smoke in or
+   (4) The use of tobacco or e-cigarette products by minors or school personnel is prohibited in or
        upon any public sidewalk or other public property located within four hundred (400) feet of Brookline High School grounds.